 Our recovery services seek to reduce the harm caused by drug and alcohol addiction to people, their families and the communities they live in; we provide help and support via one-to-one and group sessions.

-Dee accessed our Recovery Near You service in Wolverhampton.
-To listen to her story, click here.
+Pete accessed our Recovery Near You service in Wolverhampton.
+Read his story here.

 Our drug and alcohol services